Videos put scrutiny on downed power lines as possible cause of deadly Maui wildfires

 “A substantial amount of energy was discharged,” said Marshall, pointing to a graph on his computer screen with several lines plunging at the same time.
 “Any one of these faults could have caused a wildfire, any could have been an ignition source.”

-After the 2018 Camp Fire in northern California killed 85 people in a disaster caused by downed power lines, Pacific Gas & Electric paid $13.5 million to settle legal claims.
+After the 2018 Camp Fire in northern California killed 85 people in a disaster caused by downed power lines, Pacific Gas & Electric agreed to pay more than $13.5 billion to fire victims.
 State regulators adopted new procedures requiring utilities to turn off the electricity when forecasters predict high winds and dry conditions that might cause a fire to spread.

 In Maui, the National Weather Service first began alerting the public about dangerous fire conditions on Aug.
 3. Forecasters issued a “red flag warning” on Aug.
 7, alerting that the combination of high winds and drought conditions would create ideal conditions for fire.